 Structured social times rather than unstructured times might help too so taking your child to more structured clubs with a small group of children rather than playgrounds full of children could be a good idea.

 If school has a social skills group this can also be a useful group for your child to attend.
 The school SENDCO will have information about this.

 This list is in no way exhaustive and just offers some practical tips.
 If your child’s anxieties are severe it is a good idea to talk to a health professional who may refer your child for more help in dealing with their anxiety.

-Thankyou for taking the time to read this post.
-If you would like to read more then feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
-You can also find me on Twitter @KidsOnTour1
+Thank you for taking the time to read this post.
+Please feel free to follow my blog or like my Facebook page which I keep up to date with new posts as they are written.
+I also have a closed Facebook group for sharing days out and holiday ideas and tips.
+You can find me on Twitter @KidsOnTour.